carVertical

 Source: RL GNZLZ / Flickr

-For seven years, the third-generation A3 was an ideal compact hatchback (or small sedan) in the new and used vehicle market.
+The third-generation A3 is an ideal compact hatchback (or small sedan) in the used vehicle market.

-This premium hatchback featured efficient engines, an impressively balanced chassis, a classy interior, and the latest gadgets.
+This premium model features efficient engines, an impressively balanced chassis, a classy interior, and the latest gadgets.
 Also, it’s the most reliable Audi you can buy.

 The A3 got an impressive 93.6% reliability rating in the What Car? reliability study, outclassing the Volvo V40, Ford Focus, and even the Honda Civic.

 While the A3 offers better reliability than other Audis, it does have few widely known problems.
-For example, the turbocharged petrol engines tend to have issues with engine oil consumption.
-If you want to keep future maintenance costs low, keep an eye on the oil level.
+For example, owners report the turbocharged petrol engines tend to have issues with engine oil consumption.
+If you want to keep future maintenance costs low, keep an eye on the oil level, and take appropriate action if the oil consumption reaches 1 to 2 liters per every 600 miles.

 You should also take care of the Haldex pump (if your A3 has the Quattro system), water pump, wheel bearings, and suspension mounts.